Snektron/AntiCaster/README.md

 # AntiCaster
 non euclidean raycaster

-Depends on SDL, so the natives must be either besides the executable or in the path.
+Depends on SDL2, so the natives must be either besides the executable or in the path.
+For building it needs -lSDL2main -lSDL2 as libraries.